 The window between a supply shock and meaningful demand response is exactly where prices can overshoot to extreme levels.
 If supply is removed faster than demand adjusts, the price has to rise until demand is forcibly rationed.
 At extreme enough supply removal rates, that rationing price can be very high.

-How Far Away Is $200 Today?
+How Far Away Is $200?

-- A second supply shock from another region
+- A second supply shock from another region landing at the same time

 This article is for informational purposes only and does not constitute financial or investment advice.
 Oil market conditions can change rapidly.
 Consult a qualified financial professional before making investment decisions.